yielda-game/yielda-game.github.io/_posts/2022-09-17-testnet-challenge.md

 Ready to have some fun and make come serious coin?
 Take the **Yielda Testnet Challenge!**

+**Yielda** is an irreverent Web3 social strategy game that is interesting, engaging, provably fair, and insanely profitable.
+There's real money on the table and the stakes are high!

+Here's what one analyst had to say about it:

+> Yielda is the most purely GameFi project I've seen!

+**Yielda** is launching on the mainnets in just a couple of months.
+Help us build our user community and stress-test the game ahead of that event, and you can participate in our success!

+## The Challenge

 Play any Yielda [testnet preview game](https://preview.yielda.io) for free and win an ETH, MATIC, or AVAX income stream from the very next mainnet game!

 Here's how it works: